jackericson98/foam_gen/README.md

 There are 4 major outputs from a `foam_gen` run:

-1. A `.txt` file with the balls location and radii.
-This also holds information about the specific atoms in the grouping if the
+1. A `.txt` file with the balls' location and radii.
+This also holds information about the specific atoms in the grouping if the periodic boundary condition is selected.

-## Contributing
+2. A `.pdb` file with the balls' location and radii.
+This file allows the balls to be viaualized in pymol.
+The radii are stored in the occupancy column of the file and the main balls are given the chain identified '0'.
+3. A set_balls.pml script.
+This allows the user to change the rdii of the balls in the pymol viewer to visualize them.
+4. A retaining_box.off file that shows the box the balls were initially placed in.
+This file can also be dragged and dropped into pymol for viewing.

 ## License